Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: BAO feature in the projected correlation function

 \subsection{Covariance matrix}

-The error covariance matrix quantifies an accuracy of measuring the projected cross-correlation for a given survey.
+The error covariance matrix quantifies the accuracy of measuring the projected cross-correlation for a given survey, and is used for the Fisher matrix analysis presented in Sec.~\ref{sec:result_fisher}.
 Since angular scales at different redshifts are scaled to match the transverse comoving scale for an assumed cosmological model, the measured projected cross-correlation is two-dimensional, given as a function of the comoving scales in units of Mpc.
-Assuming a Gaussian error for the projected power spectrum, which is a good approximation at BAO scales \citep{Takahashietal:09}, we can extend the standard formula for the covariance matrix for angular power spectra \citep{Knox:95} to obtain the covariance matrix of the projected cross-correlation function as
+Assuming a Gaussian error for the projected power spectrum, which is a good approximation at BAO scales \citep{Takahashietal:09}, we can extend the standard formula for the covariance matrix of angular power spectra \citep{Knox:95} to obtain the covariance matrix of the projected cross-correlation function as

 where $N_{\rm mode}(k)$ is the number of independent Fourier mode discriminated by the given survey area defined as